-E4 It is essential to maintain uniformity in reporting results for pesticide residues.
+E6 It is essential to maintain uniformity in reporting results for pesticide residues.
 In general, results at or above the RL but <10 mg/kg should be rounded to two significant figures.
 Results \geq 10 mg/kg may be rounded to three significant figures or to a whole number.
 The RL should be rounded to 1 significant figure at <10 mg/kg and two significant figures at \geq 10 mg/kg.
 These rounding rules do not necessarily reflect the uncertainty associated with the reported data.
-Additional significant figures may be recorded for the purpose of statistical analysis (eg. assessment of measurement uncertainty) and when reporting results for proficiency tests.
+Additional significant figures may be recorded for the purpose of statistical analysis and when reporting results for proficiency tests.
 In some cases the rounding may be specified by, or agreed with the customer/stakeholder of the control or monitoring programme.
-In any case, the rounding of results should never lead to a different decision being taken with regard to the exceedance of a legal limit such as the MRL.
-Thus, rounding to significant figures should be done after the final calculation of the result.
+Rounding to significant figures should be done after the calculation of theresult.
+See Appendix D.